Royal Victoria Hospital: Delays 'contributed to five deaths'

 Dr Stevens said that some of the patients had not been seen for two or three hours after triage, when they should have been seen within an hour.

-"This is something we're not happy about, that their care could have been better and their outcome might have been different, but I need to reassure the public, you cannot assume that five patients came into our hospital and, for want of waiting longer than we would want to, they died."'Not enough doctors'
+"This is something we're not happy about, that their care could have been better and their outcome might have been different, but I need to reassure the public, you cannot assume that five patients came into our hospital and, for want of waiting longer than we would want to, they died."

 Dr Stevens said there was a shortage of doctors throughout Northern Ireland.